 at a temperature very near the absolute zero of temperature.

-This is a practical violation of the principle of Nernst,
+This is only an apparent violation of the principle of Nernst.

 Thermodymic potentials are functions of the state of the system